inviqa/harness-base-php/UPGRADE.md

 ## Upgrading from 1.4.x to 1.6.x

+### /bin and /lib are now /usr/bin and /usr/lib

+The latest linux distributions have merged several top-level folders with their /usr folders.
+The top-level folder has been replaced with a symlink.
+This isn't supported in Docker COPY operations, so its now changed to the canonical folder names under /usr

+For the harnesses, this means:

+* Files copied to /bin are now copied to /usr/bin instead.
+* Files copied to /lib are now copied to /usr/lib instead.

+If you don't override or add any /lib/task files in your workspace overlay (usuually in tools/workspace/docker/console/lib), or add any /bin files, then you'll likely not need to change anything for this in the upgrade, but otherwise you'll also need to use this folder structure.

+Whilst Debian 11 (Bullseye) and lower are not merging the folders, the location in the harness still has changed to be under /usr for them, since still compatible with their folder structure.

+For PHP images using Debian 12 (Bookworm), this change is necessary.

 ### Drupal Writable Directories

 The drupal harness no longer sets /app/config, /app/docroot/modules and /app/docroot/profiles to be web-writable at runtime.